Waterfall charts in PowerPoint: your step-by-step guide

 How do I change the legend in a PowerPoint waterfall chart?

 If you are looking to change the default labels of a native PowerPoint waterfall chart, this will not be possible.
-This can easily be done if using think-cell to create a waterfall chart.
+You can easily do this, however, if you build your waterfall chart using a PowerPoint add-in like think-cell.

-If you are looking to change the position of the legend in a native PowerPoint waterfall chart, then go to ‘Chart Design’ tab at the top of the screen and locate the ‘Add Chart Element’ button under ‘Chart Layout’ group.
+If you want to change the position of the legend in a native PowerPoint waterfall chart, then go to ‘Chart Design’ tab at the top of the screen and locate the ‘Add Chart Element’ button under ‘Chart Layout’ group.
 Here you can set the visibility of the legend along with its position: top, bottom, left, right, top right.
+You can also choose whether the legend should overlap the chart area or not.

-How do I create a waterfall chart in Excel?
+How can I create a PowerPoint waterfall chart on macOS?

 - Open the Excel spreadsheet that contains the data you want to turn into a waterfall chart.